Sdator/item-filter-code/docs/rule-sorting.md

 8. ElderItem
 9. ShaperItem
 10. ShapedMap
+11. ElderMap
-11. ItemLevel
+12. ItemLevel
-12. DropLevel
+13. DropLevel
-13. SocketGroup
+14. SocketGroup
-14. Rarity
+15. Rarity
-15. Class
+16. Class
-16. BaseType
+17. BaseType
-17. Unknown entities.
+18. Unknown entities.
-18. Action rules.
+19. Action rules.

 As you can see, we ultimately want to avoid the very costly `BaseType` rule, with other string-based rules being towards the bottom as well.
 This is also essentially the reverse of how most people will write item filters, with `Class` and `BaseType` typically starting each block.